BAC 26th Annual Art Show

 When will I hear about if my film has been selected to screen in the festival?

 The selection for screening will be announced at least 25 days prior to the festival.
-Filmmakers will be notified regarding the status of their film by October 23rd, 2025 at the latest.
+Filmmakers will be notified regarding the status of their film before the CineBay Film Festival.

 What are the prizes?